dcellison/phi/grammar/phonotactics.md

 `[C/F][V/P][F][V/P]`

-this pattern tends to produce soft words of two to four syllables. words can possibly have two fricatives, giving nouns an airy feel.
+this pattern tends to produce soft words of two to four syllables. words can have a possible two fricatives, giving nouns an airy feel.

 examples:
 ```